statbiophys/zebrafishGC/README.md

 To smooth noisy data using total-variation regularization, please refer to the MATLAB code in tvrg-smooth.

-The MATLAB code to generate synthetic data can be find in folders simulate_dynamics, and make_figs.
+The MATLAB code to generate synthetic data can be find in folders simulate_dynamics, and make_plots.
 All auxillary functions are included in the folder matlab_tools.

 Last updated: 2022.
 June.
 21